-Through new adult lenses, I can understand Malcom X beyond what the world and the media tried to portray him as, a hateful radical.
-I see that there was truth in what he was saying, it just was delivered defensively and under the guise of Elijah Muhammad being some sort of prophet from God which just was not the case and a hard pill to swallow as a Christian reader.
-However Malcom X is such a revolutionary figure in our history and he is often over shadowed by other political figures.
+Malcolm’s delivery was sometimes stong and he advocated and revered Elijah Muhammad as being some sort of prophet from God (which was a hard pill to swallow as a Christian reader).
+However, Malcolm X is a revolutionary figure in our history and he is often overshadowed by other political figures.

 To be honest I had no intentions on reading this book.
 However, a few things led me to do so.
 For one, Kevin Powell, who wrote the Education of Kevin Powell, a book which I review in a previous post talks about this being the book that changed his life and is ultimately the reason why he wrote his own memoir.
-Malcom X had the power over how his story was told, which is something that a lot of black men don’t have and Kevin Powell wanted to have that same power.
-Also while reading Ta-Neshi Coates book Between the World and Me which I will review some time in the future, it hit me that I wanted to read Malcom X, so I stopped reading Coates and picked up Malcom X and boy am I happy I did.
+Malcolm X had the power over how his story was told, which is something that a lot of black men don’t have and Kevin Powell wanted to have that same power.
+Also while reading Ta-Neshi Coates book Between the World and Me which I will review some time in the future, it hit me that I wanted to read Malcolm X, so I stopped reading Coates and picked up Malcolm and boy am I happy I did.
 This book challenged me.
-It challenged the way I think and view the world even today.
+It challenged the way I think and view the world, even today.
 It made me cry.
 It made me despise some of the examples of institutional racism that still exist, but it also equipped me to be a better me.
-I can’t be mediocre knowing that I come from a legacy of great, bold, and thought-proviking people.
+I can’t be mediocre knowing that I come from a legacy of great, bold, and thought-provoking people.

-Reading Malcom X as a Christian
+Reading Malcolm X as a Christian

 Follow Lifestylebyky.com blog